ChaosLabsInc/uniswap-v3-oracle-hardhat-plugin/README.md

 ## Interfaces

 this plugin extend the [HardhatRuntimeEnvironment](https://hardhat.org/advanced/hardhat-runtime-environment.html) by adding `UniswapV3OracleConfig` object to the runtime envionment.
 `UniswapV3OracleConfig` expose the following methods:

 **CreatePool(token0Adress: string, token1Adress: string): Promise\<string\>:**
 CreatePool receives two ERC-20 token's addresses and return the address of the newly deployed pool.
 In the following cases the method will throw `HardhatPluginError` exception:

-* token0Adress === token1Adress
+- token0Adress === token1Adress
-* At least one of the tokens addresses is invalid
+- At least one of the tokens addresses is invalid
-* Pool with the same pair already exist.
+- Pool with the same pair already exist.

   **OverrideCurrentObservationTimestamp(poolAddress: string, timestamp: number): Promise\<void\>:**
   OverrideCurrentObservationTimestamp receives a pool address and a timestamp, and override the current observation (the observation with index eqaul to slot0.observationIndex) blockTimestamp property.
   Please note that we need to invoke this method on pools we deployed with the `CreatePool` method prior to the invokation of `ShowPrices` and `MockPoolPrice` methods with TWAP interval larger then 0.
   In the following case the method will throw `HardhatPluginError` exception:

-* poolAddress is an invalid address.
+- poolAddress is an invalid address.

   **MockPoolPrice(poolAddress: string, twapInterval: number, price: number): Promise\<void\>:**
   MockPoolPrice receives a pool address, twap interval and the mocked price of the oracle. the method mock the return value of the oracle for the given interval.
   In the following case the method will throw `HardhatPluginError` exception:

-* poolAddress is an invalid address.
+- poolAddress is an invalid address.

   **ShowPrices(poolAddress: string, twapInterval: number): Promise\<number[]\>:**
   ShowPrices receives a pool address and the twap interval, and return the pool's pair prices as calculated with the given interval.
   In the following case the method will throw `HardhatPluginError` exception:

-* poolAddress is an invalid address.
+- poolAddress is an invalid address.

 ## Usage

 at hardhat.config.js:

 ```js
 const { task } = require("hardhat/config");